As a startup, only the chosen few get the opportunity to pitch to investors.

 Don’t claim to be a unicorn or a disruptor.
-These statements are overused, and too many startups are claiming this.
+These statements are overused.
 A unicorn is a term used in the venture capital community that describes privately held startups with valuations of over $1 billion.
 This term was first popularized by V.C.
 Aileen Lee, founder of CowboyVC, an early-stage venture capital fund based in Palo Alto, California.
 Unicorns are often ‘disruptors,’ changing the industry as a whole.
 Uber is a prime example- does anyone use taxis anymore?
 Unless you’re the next Uber, stay away from the terms unicorn, and disruptor.

-Tell them why your company is, or will be successful, and how you’re different from like products or services.
-Your S.W.O.T. (strengths, weaknesses, opportunity and threats) and competitive matrix analysis should give you a very clear indication.
+Tell them why your company is or will be successful, and how you’re different from like products or services.
+Your S.W.O.T. (strengths, weaknesses, opportunity, and threats) and competitive matrix analysis should give you a clear indication.
 Make sure that you’ve completed thorough research, and can easily articulate this.

 3. Plan for wise 'use of funds.'

-You’re raising money to fund your startup; the investor will want to know how you’ll use their money, also know as “use of funds.”
+You’re raising money to fund your startup; the investor will want to know how you’ll use their money, also known as “use of funds.”
 The absolute worst answers are: to give yourself a salary, and research and development.
-An investor doesn’t want to pay to research your idea, and then pay more to develop your product.
-Why wouldn’t they just do it themselves?
+An investor doesn’t want to research your idea, and then pay more to develop your product.
+Why wouldn’t they do it themselves?

 Most startups seeking capital have a viable product and a revenue stream.
 Typically, when describing how you’ll use the money, you should divide this into categories, usually between three-five and give percentages to each: 30% marketing, 50% inventory, and 20% for staffing.
 Be sure to have a more detailed account in the event they ask you.